mjordanst/Gate/docs/digitizer_and_detector_modeling.rst

 The typical data-flow for an event is as follows:

 * A particle is generated, with its parameters, such as initial type, time, momentum, and energy.
 * An elementary trajectory step is applied.
 A step corresponds to the trajectory of a particle between discrete interactions (i.e. photoelectric, Compton, pair production, etc).
-During a step, the changes to particle's energy and momentum are calculated.
+During a step, the changes to a particle's energy and momentum are calculated.
 The length of a step depends upon the nature of the interaction, the type of particle and material, etc. The calculation of the step length is complex and is mentioned here only briefly.
 For more details, please refer to the Geant4 documentation.
 * If a step occurs within a volume corresponding to a *sensitive* detector, the interaction information between the particle and the material is stored.
 For example, this information may include the deposited energy, the momentum before and after the interaction, the name of the volume where the interaction occurred, etc. This set of information is referred to as a *Hit*.
 * Steps 2 and 3 are repeated until the energy of the particle becomes lower than a predefined value, or the particle position goes outside the predefined limits.
 The entire series of steps form a simulated trajectory of a particle, that is called a *Track* in Geant4.
 * The amount of energy deposited in a crystal is filtered by the digitizer module.
 The output from the digitizer corresponds to the signal after it has been processed by the Front End Electronics (FEE).
 Generally, the FEE is made of several processing units, working in a serial and/or in parallel.
 This process of transforming the energy of a *Hit* into the final digital value is called *Digitization* and is performed by the GATE digitizer.
 Each processing unit in the FEE is represented in GATE by a corresponding digitizer module.
 The final value obtained after filtering by a set of these modules is called a *Single*. *Singles* can be saved as output.
 Each transient value, between two modules, is called a *Digi*.